keerthana07mj/Covid-19-detection-using-chest-X-ray-Images/README.md

 ```

-## Step 3: Execute the Notesbook
+## Step 3: Execute the Notebook

--Run all cells sequentially
+- Run all cells sequentially
--The notebook will:
+- The notebook will:
-	-Load the dataset
+  - Load the dataset
-	-Train the CNN model
+  - Train the CNN model
-	-Evaluate model performance
+  - Evaluate model performance
-	-Display output graphs and predictions
+  - Display output graphs and predictions

 ---

 # Results

--Model accuracy and loss graphs are generated
+- Model accuracy and loss graphs are generated
--Training and validation results are visualized
+- Training and validation results are visualized
--Prediction outputs are stored in the results/ folder
+- Prediction outputs are stored in the `results/` folder

 ---

 # Documentation

--Complete project report explaining methodology and results
+- Complete project report explaining methodology and results
--Academic documentation and analysis
+- Academic documentation and analysis
--All documentation files are available in the report/ folder.
+- All documentation files are available in the `report/` folder

 ---